gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Chances are caches in those `.gradle/` directories have accumulated a few (or a few dozen) gigabytes over time.
 If so, you'll be relieved to know that Gradle will now [periodically clean up unused `/caches`](#periodic-cache-cleanup) under `GRADLE_USER_HOME` and project root directories.

-A moment you have anticipated is nearly here, as the [Kotlin DSL reaches version 1.0 RC1](TODO) with this release of Gradle.
+A moment you have anticipated is nearly here, as the [Kotlin DSL reaches version 1.0 RC1](https://github.com/gradle/kotlin-dsl/releases/tag/v1.0-RC1) with this release of Gradle.
-TODO @eskatos: details about configuration avoidance and other changes.
+Configuration avoidance, script compilation caching, buildSrc refactoring propagation, and lots of DSL polish make this the release to try.
+_If you are interested in using the Kotlin DSL, please check out the [migration guide](https://guides.gradle.org/migrating-build-logic-from-groovy-to-kotlin/) and file issues in the [gradle/kotlin-dsl](https://github.com/gradle/kotlin-dsl) project._

 You can now use [SNAPSHOT plugin versions with the `plugins {}`](#use-snapshot-plugin-versions-with-the-plugins-{}-block) and `pluginManagement {}` blocks.
+This is especially good news for Kotlin DSL users, who will get code assistance and auto-completion for these `SNAPSHOT` plugins.
+Special thanks to [Sébastien Deleuze](https://github.com/sdeleuze) for contributing.

 Last but not least, [included builds can now be nested](#nested-included-builds).
 This makes some common workflows more convenient, such as working on multiple source repositories at the same time to implement a cross-cutting feature.